AaronBarbosa12/RL_QAOA/README.md

 </p>

 # What I've Learned
+* How to use Tensorflow, Tensorflow Quantum, and perform quantum computing simulations with Google's Cirq
 * How the QAOA works from a physics and a computational perspective
 * How reinforcement learning works from a computational and mathematical perspective
 * How to implement Policy Gradients in a continuous action space